chenasraf/gi_gen/README.md

 Please feel free to open PRs or issues with bug fixes/reports, or feature requests.

-This project was built using Go, and should run easily with the normal Go tools with no further configuration.
+This project was built using Rust, and should run easily with the normal Rust tools with no further configuration.

 Tested on all major platforms, but feel free to report any issues on your platform if you have any,